 Our business depends in part on environmental regulations and programs in the United States that promote or mandate the use of cleaner burning fuels, including natural gas for vehicles.
 In particular, the Ports of Los Angeles and Long Beach have adopted the San Pedro Bay Ports Clean Air Action Plan, which outlines a Clean Trucks Program that calls for the replacement of drayage trucks with trucks that meet certain clean truck standards.
 Industry participants with a vested interest in gasoline and diesel, many of which have substantially greater resources than we do, invest significant time and money in an effort to influence environmental regulations in ways that delay or repeal requirements for cleaner vehicle emissions.
 Further, an economic recession may result in the delay, amendment or waiver of environmental regulations or the Clean Trucks Program due to the perception that they impose increased costs on the transportation industry that cannot be absorbed in a contracting economy.
-For example, the Clean Trucks Program formerly called for the replacement of a set number of drayage trucks with "clean" trucks, but due to economic conditions and other factors, the Clean Trucks Program no longer calls for any specific number of "clean" truck replacements.
+For example, the Clean Trucks Program no longer calls for any specific number of "clean" trucks replacements.
 In addition, many of the clean trucks that have been deployed have been clean diesel trucks which are generally less expensive than LNG trucks.
-There have also been recent ballot initiatives commenced in the State of California and political support for postponing or delaying California's implementation of AB 32, which is intended to reduce greenhouse gas emissions.
-CNG, LNG and biomethane vehicle fuel all produce fewer greenhouse gases than gasoline or disel fuel and the delay or repeal of AB 32, and in particular California's low-carbon fuel standard, could reduce the appeal of natural gas fuel for our customers and reduce our revenue.
-The delay, repeal or modification of federal or state regulations or programs that encourage the use of cleaner vehicles, an
+There have also been recent ballot initiatives commenced in the State of California's low-carbon fuel standard, could reduce the appeal of natural gas fuel for our customers and reduce our revenue.
+The delay, repeal or modification of federal or state regulations or programs that encourage the use of cleaner vehicles, and in particular California's low-carbon fuel standard, could also have a detrimental effect on the U.S. natural gas vehicle industry, which, in turn, could slow our growth and adversely affect our business.